LA 7.6--Center 5--Meeting Legal Obligations for ELs

 Teachers can build and demonstrate their assessment literacy and ability to effectively implement the assessment process by learning how to interpret standardized tests scores to determine next steps in instruction.

-- For this activity, we have given the Fact Sheet that accomanied the most recent Joint Memorandum sent to states and school districts identifying key areas where for 20 years schools have typically been out of compliance.
+- For this activity, we have provided the Fact Sheet that accompanied the most recent Joint Memorandum, which was sent to states and school districts.
+It identifies key areas where, for 20 years, schools have typically been out of compliance.
 We have reviewed these facts in earlier courses but are revisiting it here in terms of issues for assessment

-- We provided a worksheet to guide your exporation of how your school and district responds to the elements we have identified as relevant to assesment.
+- We provided a worksheet to guide your exploration of how your school and district responds to the elements we have identified as relevant to assessment.

-- Review the item on the Fact Sheet and then identify how your district responds to the item and then consider how they might respond.
+- Review the item on the Fact Sheet, identify how your district responds to the item, and then consider how they might respond.